 As a recipient of sponsored funds, UVM must assure sponsors that the "effort" (assignment of time and associated salary costs) charged to their sponsored agreements is equitable and distinguishable from those charged to other activities, and effectively managed within the parameters of sponsors’ requirements.
 UVM relies on the framework for effort reporting provided by federal regulations, principally the Office of Management and Budget's Uniform Guidance for Federal Awards.
 Financial & Cost Accounting Services, part of University Financial Services, oversees the University’s effort management and reporting system in accordance with the Effort Management and Reporting on Sponsored Agreements Policy (PDF).

-PeopleSoft PI Portal: Effort Verification & Management - NEW January 2022
+PeopleSoft PI Portal: Effort Verification & Management

-As of January 2022, the PeopleSoft PI Portal is replacing the ERS CEM module.
 The PI Portal provides an efficient tool for faculty to manage their awarded commitments on sponsored agreements.
 The risk of not meeting sponsor regulations is mitigated through the use of this important effort management tool.

 Quarterly Effort Verification Questions to Consider